AmyKeedwell/Milestone-Project-Resume/README.md

 # Design
 * The colour scheme consists of complementary colours which were inspired by the colours in my header image and give the site a bright and clean feel.
+    * I have used a combination of a light grey (#f1f1f1) and a mint green (#e5fcf8).

 * [Exo](https://fonts.google.com/specimen/Exo?query=exo) font used throughout all text.
 * [Qwigley](https://fonts.google.com/specimen/Qwigley?query=qwigley) font used for my header name to draw in attention.

 # Features
 * Header containing my name and a smooth scroll navbar to navigate the one scrolling page style website.

     * Hero Image of a desk containing the text "Full Stack Web Developer" to clearly show what this website is about.

 * About me section containing a brief description of me containing information about my background and what I am hoping to achieve.
     * This also contains a link to download my resume.